Something to think about…

 If you’d like to learn more about how GrowPath approaches information security in our case management software, please contact us.

-Eric has a well-earned reputation for logistics, efficiency and technical savvy, born from his diverse background and from his over seventeen years as an executive in what has become the largest plaintiffs’ practice in North Carolina.
+Eric has a well-earned reputation for logistics, efficiency and innovation, born from his diverse background and nearly two decades as an executive in what has become the largest plaintiffs’ practice in North Carolina.